dgorsett-fastenal/github-actions-course/README.md

-# Mastering GitHub Actions: From Beginner to Expert
+# Mastering GitHub Actions: From Beginner to Expert This has been edited.

 ### Course link (with a big discount 🙂): https://www.lauromueller.com/courses/mastering-github-actions